Guide to Cool Season Veggies at Painters Greenhouse

 A peppery, nutty green that lends a punch of flavor to pizzas, salads, pesto, and pasta dishes.
 This variety is heat-tolerant and grows well in full sun.
 White-pink flowers are also edible and add a lovely garnish to salads or stir-fries.

 Some vegetables have sensitive roots and do not respond well to transplanting from a pot into the ground.
-Some examples are corn, peas, beans, squash, melon, cucumbers, okra, and others.
-We do plan to grow limited quantities of squash, melon, pumpkins, cucumbers, and okra for customers, but we also offer Sow True Seed packets for the vegetables that do best by direct seeding.
+Some examples are radishes, corn, peas, beans, squash, melon, cucumbers, okra, and others.
+We do plan to grow limited quantities of squash, melon, eggplants, cucumbers, and okra for customers, but we also offer Sow True Seed packets for the vegetables that do best by direct sowing.
+Supplies are limited.
+Download this document for a current listing of available seeds: